We're heading into great danger. We need to decide in advance on whose lives take priority. Regal:

 - At the end of season 3 of LOST, Charlie volunteers to swim to the Looking Glass, which Sayid had intended to do.
 Then Sayid convinces Jack to lead the group to the radio tower while Sayid takes on the invading Others, because Jack is the leader.

-- This trope appears in the Miniseries adaptation of Horatio Hornblower; however, none of it happened in the books.
+- This trope appears in the Miniseries adaptation of Captain Horatio Hornblower R.N.; however, none of it happened in the books.

 - Midshipman Clayton steps in in the first episode to get the title character out of a duel with a particularly violent bully.